spookbench/spooknotes/tech_notes/x68000z/emulator/Emulator manual.md

 		4. Third method of loading the floppy disk images
 	4. Emulator's technical specification

 # Using the X68000 emulator

-X68000 emulator supports the `XDF` floppy disk image file format.
+X68000 emulator supports the XDF floppy disk image file format.
 There are plans to support hard drives in the future.

 ## 1.1 Starting the emulator

+The X68000 emulator can started in two ways - either by enabling it in the X68000Z setup utility or by clicking the emulator icon in the X68000Z game launcher.
+For details about the setup utility and the game launcher, refer to their corresponding manuals.

 ## 1.2 Turning off the emulator

 ## 1.3 Loading the floppy disc images

+Several methods of loading floppy disk images are supported.

+*Note:
+Provided SD cards with game floppy disk images cannot be run in the emulator.
+(Use X68000Z launcher for this.)*

 ### 1.3.1 Loading SD cards included in the Early Access Kit

 In the Early Access Kit you will find a copy of the Human68k v1.0 operating system attached.
 Insert it into the SD card slot to start the system.
 ![[emulator_1_3_1.png]]